LexBorisoff/fs-hooks/README.md

 ### Utility methods

-The `FsHooks` class has static utility methods that help you create hooks that can be then provided to the `useHooks` method.
+The `FsHooks` class has static utility methods that help you create hooks that can be provided to the `useHooks` method.
 This could be useful when you want to export common hooks, or if some of your hooks need to return the hooks themselves, for example when creating a new file or directory.

 ```typescript
 import fs from 'node:fs';